 Buy nothing new for a year.
 It’s called The Compact, and it’s a world-wide movement where people make a one year commitment to stop buying new stuff.
 There are no official rules, and everyone puts their own twists and exceptions in their Compact.
-(For example, I allow purchases of new underwear and socks.)
-Because I have been participating in The Compact since 2007, my rules have relaxed and I do buy a few new things every now and then, but for the most part it’s a rarity.
+(For example, I allow purchases of new underwear,socks and harmonicas .)
+Because I’ve been participating in The Compact since 2007, my rules have relaxed and I do buy a few new things every now and then, but for the most part it’s a rarity.

 So, what do you say . . . can I talk you into trying The Compact?

 “Use it up, wear it out, make it do or do without.”

 Click HERE to follow The Non-Consumer Advocate on Twitter.

 Click HERE to follow The Non-Consumer Advocate on Instagram.

 Click HERE to join The Non-Consumer Advocate Facebook group.